-Once you have selected the Finish option, the export will complete, and you will be given the opportunity to download a zip file.
-This zip file will contain the files necessary to debug your export.
+Once the Finish option has been selected, the export will complete, and it will display the link to download a zip file.
+This zip file will contain the files necessary to assist with diagnosing the failure.

 Among other files, the zip file will contain:

-If you had selected the Retry option, you will have multiple versions of the above files (e.g., summary_1.xml, recoverable_urn_1.xml).
+If the Retry option was selected more than once, there will be multiple versions of the above files (e.g., summary_1.xml, recoverable_urn_1.xml).

 1. Open up the latest recoverable_urn.xml.

-3. When the results return, click View to open the document.
+3. When the results return, click Review to open the document.

 • If the document content displays properly, it means that Clearwell has connectivity to the source case files.
-A Retry of the export job should work.
+Retry the export job.

-• If a Content source is offline or unreachable message is displayed, Clearwell cannot retrieve the document.
-Look at the document locators to determine what type of document it is and where the sources are located.
+• If a Content source is offline or unreachable a message is displayed stating Clearwell cannot retrieve the document.
+Look at the document locators to determine what type of document it is and where its sources are located.

 • Loose files

-Verify that you can access the document from its source location.
-If it’s there, check permissions and confirm that you have access to the file.
+Verify access to the document from its source location.
+If it is there, check permissions and confirm the access to the file.

 • Documents from a PST file

-Warning: Before continuing, verify that you are NOT accessing the source location from any other window (for example, Explorer).
+Warning: Before continuing, verify the source location is not being accessed from any other window (for example, Windows Explorer).
 Then, try restarting the EsaPstRetrieverService on the appliance.
 After the restart, re-run the search and see if the document is retrievable.

 • Documents from an NSF file

-Warning: Before continuing, verify that you are NOT accessing the source location from any other window (for example, Explorer).
+Warning: Before continuing, verify the source location is not being accessed from any other window (for example, Windows Explorer).
 Then, try restarting the EsaNsfRetrieverService on the appliance.
 After the restart, re-run the search and see if the document is retrievable.

 Article URL http://www.symantec.com/docs/HOWTO77324